ArtiPedia/blog-v3/_posts/2017-03-15-speed-up-jekyll-build.md

 permalink: /jekyll-build-speed/
 ---

+After writing around 20 articles, Jekyll used to take around 30 seconds to build this website!
+That was more than the what it takes to make an omelette.

 Jekyll is super fast when it comes to sites with a few pages.
 It tends to slow down when the number of files increase and when complex Liquid conditions are executed frequently.
 The files usually cause this delay are posts, images etc..

 * Do not remove this line (it will not be displayed)